awabom/3dprint/SV08/README.md

 #### Skew Correction

 After (and maybe before?) belt tuning, it prints askew.
 See [skew correction](https://www.klipper3d.org/Skew_Correction.html).
-Enabled via an empty "skew_correction" section in printer.cfg.
+Enable with an empty "skew_correction" section in printer.cfg:

-TODO: This causes issues with pause, cancel and end_print hitting the end stops.
-Unsure if belt-adjustment is a better solution...
+	[skew_correction]

+To create a skew correction profile (with my example values):

+	SET_SKEW XY=141.5,141.0,99.9
+	SKEW_PROFILE SAVE=my_skew_profile
+	SAVE_CONFIG

+Then the macro.cfg will automatically load it at the proper times....
+I hope.

 ### Orca Slicer profile

-I used Sovols official Orca Slicer profile (from the Google Drive folder).
+I used Sovol's official Orca Slicer profile (from the Google Drive folder).
 Then made the following changes:

 #### Start G-Code